John Crane: Asbestos Products and Lawsuits

 Even if the company had learned about the dangers of asbestos as late as 1970, it would still be responsible for knowingly producing a harmful product for more than a decade, as the company continued producing asbestos products until 1985.

-Occupations Affected by John Crane Asbestos Products
+Which Occupations Were Affected by John Crane’s Asbestos Products?

 John Crane asbestos adversely affected its own workers as well as the workers of companies that purchased its products.
 John Crane also sold packing and gaskets to the U.S. government and the Navy, according to the findings in Pfeifer v.
 John Crane.